yfish1/SST23/README.md

 ### NoScript Extension

-Noscript is a browser extension
+Noscript is an extension for chrome and Mozilla-based browsers, whenever a website tries to inject HTML or JavaScript code inside a different site, NoScript filters the malicious request and neutralizing its dangerous payload.

 ### JSInjector Extension